General CE FAQs

 We offer a variety of short classes, ranging from one day to several weeks, in a variety of disciplines including woodworking, bookbinding, carpentry, jewelry making, musical instrument making, and weaving.
 View all classes and register.

-For online classes, we’re launching a limited offering in summer and fall 2022 of about 5-10 classes, with more being planned in the future.
+For online classes, we launched a limited offering in summer and fall 2022, with more being planned in the future.
 To stay informed of CE updates, please sign up to receive emails from NBSS.

 Students must be 18 years old at the time of the class.
 No students younger than 18 are permitted at this time, even with a guardian present.
 We do not currently offer any classes for ages under 18, outside of our existing middle and high school partnership programs.